 The new duties are “a reckless strategy that will boomerang back to harm US families and workers,” said David French, the National Retail Federation’s senior V.P. for government relations, while laying the blame at the president’s shiny, elevator shoes.

 As adversity is the mother of invention, Colombia’s apparel industry is joining forces with South Florida and California fashion makers and purveyors with a palatable push back to fill the looming gap.
-Kacie Schweikhardt, a curator for the California based Pure Lorraine (PL+US) attended Colombiamoda to prospect for new eco-friendly collections to represent.
+Kacie Schweikhardt, a curator for the California based Pure Lorraine (PL+US) attended Colombiamoda, produced in part by Inex and Procolombia whose mandate is to advance economic that is sustainable and transparent.
+She attended Colombiamoda, prospecting for new eco-friendly collections to represent.
 She observed, “Colombia’s fashion, apparel and textile industry is in ascendance.
-It is positively positioned to assume the mantle as a top tier trade partner, especially in Florida, the eastern seaboard and California.”
+It is positively positioned to assume the mantle as a top tier trade and sourcing partner, especially in Florida, the eastern seaboard and California.”

 A downturn in Colombia export and domestic sales over the last two years may best be attributed to “our adapting to advanced technology, shifts in retail trends from brick and mortar to ‘see now – buy now’ online commerce, and ‘a Denim slowdown,’ according to Natalie Kingham of MatchesFashion.com.
 With the downturn demand for denim as the fabric de rigueur did not bode well for Colombia’s mainstay textile.

 Caption: Textilia SAS , this is not your typical seamstress and alterations shop.